-also 52 Fed.
+The Administrator notes that CMS has published schedules of limits in the Federal Register, which outline the methodology and data used to determine the costs on which the RCLs are based.
+See also § 2530.4 of the PRM.
+The methodology for determining the RCLs, pursuant to DEFRA, for hospital-based SNFs was first described in an April 1, 1986 notice of the schedule of limits.
+51 Fed.
 Reg.
+11234, 11237, 11253.
+See also 52 Fed.
+Reg.
 37,098, 37,099 (Oct.
 2, 1987); 56 Fed.
 Reg.
 13,317 (Apr.
 1, 1991).
-CMS explained that it was publishing a revised schedule of limits for cost reporting periods beginning on or after July 1, 1984 in conformity with section 2319 of DEFRA.
-The notice explained that DEFRA required that separate RCL limits apply to hospital-based SNFs and free-standing SNFs; the RCLs for hospital-based SNFs were required to be equal to the RCLs for corresponding free-standing SNFs plus 50 percent of the amount by which 112 percent of the mean per diem routine service costs for hospital-based SNFs exceed the corresponding limit, i.e., the RCL, for corresponding free-standing SNFs.
+CMS explained that it was publishing a revised schedule of limits for cost reporting periods beginning on or after July 1, 1984 in conformity with § 2319 of DEFRA.
+The notice explained that DEFRA required that separate RCL limits apply to hospital-based SNFs and free-standing SNFs; the RCL for hospital-based SNFs were required to be equal to the RCLs for corresponding free-standing SNFs plus 50 percent of the amount by which 112 percent of the mean per diem routine service costs for hospital-based SNFs exceed the corresponding limit, i.e., the RCL for corresponding free-standing SNFs.